TaceoLabs/co-snarks/book/src/quick_start.md

 Now we have to compute the extended witness.
 In a real-world setting you would have to send the input files from the previous step to the parties.

-For that we need another config file for every party, namely the network config (you can read an in-depth explanation about the config at [here](./network-config.md)).
+To achieve that we need another config file for every party, namely the network config (you can read an in-depth explanation about the config at [here](./network-config.md)).
 You can copy-paste the config from here and call it `party0.toml` for party0 and so on:

 ```toml
 my_id = 0